- 8 quail, cleaned and boned by your butcher (leaving only the leg bones in)

 - 1 1/3 cups Port Wine Sauce

-- Stuff each quail with 1/4 cup of the duxelles and wrap the skin around the stuffing to cover.
-Make an incision in the bony end of one leg of each bird and insert the other leg through the incision to keep the legs crossed and to make a nifty presentation.
-Place the quails about an inch apart on the baking sheet and season with the Essence Roast the quail until they are golden brown and crisp-skinned, about 20 minutes.
+Stuff each quail with 1/4 cup of the duxelles and wrap the skin around the stuffing to cover.
+Make an incision in the bony end of one leg of each bird and insert the other leg through the incision to keep the legs crossed and to make a beautiful presentation.
+Place the quails about an inch apart on the baking sheet and season with the Essence.
+Roast until they are golden brown and crisp-skinned, about 20 minutes.
 Remove them from the oven.

 Wild Mushroom-andouille Duxelles